 In April 2015, the FASB issued ASU 2015-03, Interest - Imputation of Interest (Subtopic 835-30).
 The ASU was issued as part of FASB's current plan to simplify overly complex standards.
 This ASU requires that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability.
 The recognition and measurement guidance for debt issuance costs are not affected by this ASU.
 The update requires retrospective application to all prior period amounts presented.
 This update is effective for annual and interim periods beginning on or after December 15, 2015, with early application permitted for financial statements that have not been issued.
-The Company has adopted ASU 2015-03 with no impact on its consolidated financial position or results of operations
+The Company has adopted ASU 2015-03 with no impact on its financial position or results of operations.

 In August 2014, the FASB issued ASU 2014-15, Disclosure of Uncertainties About an Entity's Ability to Continue as a Going Concern ("ASU 2014-15").
 ASU 2014-15 requires management to perform interim and annual assessments of an entity's ability to continue as a going concern within one year of the date the financial statements are issued and provides guidance on determining when and how to disclose going concern uncertainties in the financial statements.
 Certain disclosures will be required if conditions give rise to substantial doubt about an entity's ability to continue as a going concern.
-ASU 2014-15 applies to all entities and is effective for annual and interim reporting periods ending after December 15, 2016, with early adoption permitted.
+The amendments in ASU 2014-15 are effective for the annual period ending after December 15, 2016, and for annual periods and interim periods thereafter.
+Early application is permitted.
 The Company will apply the requirements of ASU 2014-15 during the fiscal year ended March 31, 2017.